SystemsApproach/5G/intro.rst

 .. admonition:: Further Reading

-   For an example of the grand vision for 5G from one of the industry stakeholders, see `Making 5G NR a Reality
+   For an example of the grand vision for 5G from one of the industry leaders, see `Making 5G NR a Reality
    <https://www.qualcomm.com/media/documents/files/whitepaper-making-5g-nr-a-reality.pdf>`__.
    Qualcomm Whitepaper, December 2016.